AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 | us-west1 | us-west-2 US West (Oregon) |

-Here, we'll try connecting in the Oregon region (AWS: us-west-2, Google Cloud: us-west1).
-For simplicity, we'll assume you already have VPC subnets in the Oregon region on both AWS and Google Cloud.
-We'll also assume you already have a Direct Connect Gateway on AWS and a Cloud Router on Google Cloud.
+Here, I will try connecting in the Oregon region (AWS: us-west-2, Google Cloud: us-west1).
+For simplicity, I will assume that VPC subnets have already been set up in the Oregon region on both AWS and Google Cloud.
+On AWS, a Direct Connect Gateway is also assumed to be in place, and on Google Cloud, a Cloud Router is assumed to be ready as well.

 AWS Preparation